Audio Sessions Management

 Handling Audio Ducking

-For the best user experience, certain overlays may require a decrease in the main video’s audio level.
-For instance, the Twitter overlay may include videos within the feed which are playable with sound.
-If the main audio level is not reduced accordingly, the Twitter video sound will overlap with the main sound resulting in a poor user experience.
-However, if the host app provides the SDK methods to control the application’s audio session, the SDK will smoothly decrease the sound when needed.
+For the best user experience, certain units within the StreamLayer Element may require a decrease in the main video's audio level.
+For instance, a video embedded in a social feed may play with sound — if the main audio level is not reduced accordingly, the two audio streams will overlap, resulting in a poor experience.
+When the host app provides the SDK methods to control the application's audio session, the SDK will smoothly decrease the sound when needed.

 SLRVideoPlayer: SLROverlayDelegate {